Saturday, 27 October 2012

 RELATIONSHIPS Eric Clapton has had a complex romantic history with multiple relationships and two marriages:

 Clapton married Pattie Boyd on March 27, 1979 in Tucson, Arizona.
 Boyd was previously married to Clapton's friend George Harrison from 1966 to 1977.
+Clapton first declared his love for her on the 1970 Derek and the Dominos album Layla And Other Assorted Love Songs.
 Clapton's famous songs "Layla" and "Wonderful Tonight" were inspired by Boyd.
-Their marriage lasted until 1988 when they divorced2
+Their marriage lasted until 1988 when they divorced.

 In 1998, 53-year-old Eric Clapton met 22-year-old Melia McEnery when she approached him for an autograph at a party in Los Angeles hosted by Giorgio Armani, where she worked as an administrative assistant.